BarryTan14/shopping-cart/README.md

 # Assumptions Made During the Project

 - **No User Authentication**: The project assumes that there is no need for user login/authentication for adding products to the cart and does not include any user-specific data.

+- **Confirmation of checkout items**: The project assumes that users will have the flexibility to choose the items they wish to proceed with for checkout, allowing them to select specific products from their cart.